-My name is Darren Majak.
-I am a graduate of Engineering at Alberta, two times over.
-With a B.Sc. in Electrical Engineering in 2017 and an M.Sc. in Electrical Engineering - Microsystems and Nanodevices in 2020.
-I am also Chair of the Community Subcouncil on ENGGYAC.
-Our subcouncil’s goal is to foster the growth of the alumni community and serve the general public as a whole.
+My name is Jason Tao, and I am a recent graduate of Engineering at Alberta with a B.Sc. in Civil Engineering (2022).
+I also serve as the Chair of the Community Subcouncil on ENGGYAC, where we help foster the growth of the alumni community and develop community-building initiatives.

-Graduating from Engineering at Alberta is a huge accomplishment!
-I am sure you will want to get away from campus as fast as possible and be able to start the next chapter in your life.
+Graduating from engineering at the University of Alberta is a huge accomplishment!
+As such, I’m sure you want to get away from campus as fast as possible and start the next chapter in your life.
 However, I encourage all graduates to take the time to look back on their accomplishments over the course of their degree, the memories, the challenges, and the friends.
-Take note of all that you have learned, not only in the classrooms and labs but also from your fellow classmates.
+Reflect on all you have learned, not only in the classrooms and labs but also from your fellow classmates.

-I am David Ebanks, the ENGGYAC Networking Subcouncil Chair.
+The ENGGYAC Networking Subcouncil.
 We are here to connect with you, the newest member of the Alumni community!
 Now the journey begins!
 I cannot wait to welcome you into the Alumni network and see where your journey takes you!